Pisen99/pp1/README.md

 ## User Experience

 * A.First Time Visitor Goals
   * a.
-As a first time visitor, I want to easily understand the websites purpose and find out more about it.
+As a first time visitor, I want to easily understand the websites purpose and read more about it.
   * b.
 As a first time visitor, I want to navigate fast and easily on the site to find what I´m looking for.
   * c.
 As a first time visitor, I want to understand the purpose of the websites conent.